Aids and Adaptations Policy

 Use information and analysis to drive strategy and action:

-• Carry out equality analyses on all policies and significant change programmes to ensure they deliver our equality objectives.
+• Carry out equality analysis on all policies and significant change programmes to ensure they deliver our equality objectives.

-• Utilise data collecting within our stock condition surveying strategy to ensure adapted properties are recorded within our stock condition database.
+• Utilise data collected within our stock condition surveying programme to ensure adapted properties are recorded within our stock condition database.

 • Collect, review, and measure data on a regular basis so that it informs us of our performance in relation to Aids and Adaptations including lettings, complaints and satisfaction.